OcaJoy/AIConfigurableAntenna/docs/source/hardware.rst

 - Custom case of PCB to be mounted with the rest of the system

   | circuit_case.STL

+- This track is for holding the new reflector system. (x2)

+  | V-Rail_track_2.STL

+- These legs hold the reflector system in place and will act as motor and microswitch mount. (x4)

+  | V-Rail_Reflector_leg.STL

+- These mounts are to hold microswitches for the homing function of the reflector supports. (x2)

+  | Microswitch_mount_reflector.STL

+- These mounts hold microswitches for homing the antenna supports. (x2)

+  | Microswitch_mount.STL

+- Motor mount that is attached to the reflector legs and holds the motor that drives the reflector

+  | new_motor_mount.STL

+- This mount is to hold and align the encoder and motor shaft for the reflector system

+  | encoder_mount_3.STL

+- This encoder mount for antenna system

+  | encoder_mount_4.STL

+- Reflector Holders for the Reflector System. (x2)

+  | Reflector_support_1.STL

+- Brackets allow Raspberry Pi, HackRF, and our custom Circuit Case to be mounted in such a way as to be slid in and out of a mounting position

+  | Circuit_case_holder.STL
+  | Pi_holder.STL
+  | hackRF_holder.STL

 3. Electrical Components
 ------------------------